openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 ### Virtual Environment Install

-Bifrost can install ironic into a python virtual environment using the following configuration options:
+Bifrost installs ironic and other services into a python virtual environment using the following configuration options:

-enable_venv: Enables virtual environment support.
-Boolean value; the default
-             is false. enable_venv is automatically defined as true if VENV is set in the user's environment.

 bifrost_venv_dir: The full path of the virtual environment directory.
 The
                   default value is /opt/stack/bifrost.
 When VENV is set in